1lec/round-robin-pairings/README.md

 ## Limitations:

 * Only events with an even number of players can be paired.
-* The program is not recommended for events with a very large number of players.
+* With regard to speed, this program is not recommended for events with over 16 players.
+Fortunately, few round-robin events should exceed this number of players.